Street Survival - Advanced Defensive Driving

 • Is there perhaps a cloud ahead indicating tire smoke from a vehicle sliding or dust from a car that has been forced onto the shoulder of the road?

-• What speed is a vehicle in the distance behind you approaching, so that you can estimate when it gets close to you, in case you need to swerve into its path?
+• What speed is a vehicle in the distance behind you approaching, so that you can estimate when it gets close to you, in case you need to swerve out of its path?

 • Is there an oncoming truck in the distance that will cause cars behind it to want to overtake?